Presenting a tutorial, paper, demo, or panel? Here's what to do.

 - What resources or advice can you offer that others can take home from the conference?

 Wondering what size/resolution slide to use?
 The safest bets are 1280 x 800 px if you want a 4:3 (standard) aspect ratio for your slides and 1920 x 1080 px if you want a 16:9 (widescreen) aspect ratio.
 PowerPoint images will look better when downsized than when enlarged.
+All projectors at the Catamaran will be HD resolution (1920x1080p).

 Tutorials (September 23)

 We are assuming that for tutorials, presenters would prefer to use their own laptops, given the demonstrations and custom setups required.
+All projectors will be HD resolution (1920x1080p) with an HDMI connector.

 Main Conference (September 24 & 25)